Mohit-au50/staybook-task/README.md

 Before proceeding, make sure you have the following prerequisites installed and set up:

-- Node.js and npm installed on your system.
+- Python installed on your system.
+- Firebase Admin SDK installed.
 - A Firebase project with Firestore enabled.

 ## Setup